Survey Reveals Industries that Smoke the Most

 - Lower Awareness of the Smoking Risks.
 Considering that that there is a strong connection between smoking and education and income on the other end, it is possible that routine and manual workers are less aware of the smoking risks.
 As a result, they are less likely to make a serious effort to quit.

 - Lower Stigma of Smoking.
-The lower the number of smokers, the lesser the pressure on the individual to give up their unhealthy habit.
+The higher the number of smokers, the lesser the pressure on the individual to give up their unhealthy habit.
 Furthermore, high smoking prevalence may create a false sense of belonging and identification, which in turn may turn smoking into a tool to gain respect and approval from fellow workers.

 The Existing Smoking Reduction Policy in Need of Revision